NEW: "It's been a long and rough night," storm chaser says

 Typhoon Tembin made landfall in southern Taiwan a few days ago, and was expected to work its way toward Hong Kong.
 But Bolaven, which is much stronger, has stopped Tembin’s movement toward Hong Kong and has been spinning it around.
 Tembin is likely to make a second landfall in southern Taiwan, also on Tuesday morning.

-"As Typhoon Bolaven moves northward towards the Yellow Sea, it will drag Tembin toward the China coast very near Shanghai," said Sater.
-"That's an amazing change in direction."
+“As Typhoon Bolaven moves northward towards the Yellow Sea, it will drag Tembin toward the China coast very near Shanghai,” said CNN International meteorologist Tom Sater.
+“That’s an amazing change in direction.”